 - 1. Pierpont Student Handbook - a.
-Student Code of Conduct https://catalog.pierpont.edu/content.php?catoid=5&navoid=461
+Student Code of Conduct https://catalog.pierpont.edu/index.php - 2.
+Professional Behaviors Rubric (see appendix)

 Clinical Policies

 An important part of physical therapist assistant education takes place during clinical rotations that are scheduled throughout the curriculum.
 The College has developed a network of clinical faculty throughout West Virginia to ensure the "hands-on" application of the knowledge and skills that students learn in the classroom and laboratory.
 The clinical work performed as a part of the Physical Therapist Assistant Program is unpaid and treatment for any injury or illness sustained during clinical assignments is the student's responsibility.
 Students must provide their own transportation to clinical experiences.
 Clinical policies are monitored continuously and changes are made as needed.